 The Committee of Ministers of the Council of Europe did not close any of the Hungarian cases, where the judgment was delivered on the arbitrariness of detention of asylum seekers, as they are aware that Hungary did not implement any systemic changes.
 In 2019, 7 cases concerning arbitrary detention of asylum seekers were communicated by the ECtHR.

-When an asylum seeker is detained based on being considered a risk to national security, the reasons for such classification are classified data to which the detainee does not have access (not even to the essence of it).
+When an asylum seeker is detained based on being considered a risk to national security, the reasons for such classification are classified data to which the detainee or their representative does not have access (not even to the essence of it).
 The judge reviewing detention could have access to the classified data, but they never ask for it, therefore, such detention is often prolonged automatically, without any chance to effectively challenge it.

 According to Section 31/C(3) of the Asylum Act, an asylum seeker may file an objection against the ordering of asylum detention and the denial of certain rights of detainees during detention e.g. right to use a phone, right to special diets etc. The amendments to the Asylum Act that entered into force in January 2018 prescribe that objections should be submitted within 3 days after the issuance of the detention order.
 The objection must be decided upon by the local court within 8 days.
 Based on the decision of the court, the omitted measure shall be carried out or the unlawful situation shall be terminated.